Foreign journalists create a new market

-We have been in the café in Nuuk Center for almost 20 minutes, when Patrick Abrahamsen finally sits down.
-We have come to meet him, as agreed, but since we entered, his cell phone has rung at least three times.
+We have been in the café in Nuuk Center for almost 20 minutes when Patrick Abrahamsen finally sits down.
+We have come to meet him, as agreed, but since we came in, his mobile has rung at least three times.

-In the meantime, he has talked to people passing by, got up, walked around the café and visited his computer several times to answer emails.
+Meanwhile, he has talked to people passing by, stood up, walked around the café and visited his computer several times to answer emails.

-In the meantime, he has talked to people passing by, got up, walked around the café and visited his computer several times to answer emails.
+Meanwhile, he has talked to people passing by, stood up, walked around the café, and visited his computer several times to answer emails.

 – I could use four extra hours a day, says Patrick Abrahamsen.

-Because when our country becomes the center of the world, the world press must go to Greenland - and you can feel it.
+Because when our country becomes the center of the world, the world press will go to Greenland – and it can be felt.

 A market emerges

-The fixer role is well known in many parts of the world, but relatively new in a Greenlandic context.
-A fixer acts as a link between foreign journalists and the local community – and helps with everything from interviews and logistics to cultural understanding.
+The role of fixer is well-known in many parts of the world, but relatively new in a Greenlandic context.
+A fixer acts as a link between foreign journalists and the local community – helping with everything from interviews and logistics to cultural understanding.

-- Foreign journalists contact anyone and everyone when they need help.
+– Foreign journalists contact everything and everyone when they need help.
 All companies, all platforms.

-But when Trump Jr. were on their way to Greenland last year, there was nowhere to turn.
-That's why Patrick got the idea.
+But when Trump Jr. was on his way to Greenland last year, there was no one to turn to.
+So Patrick had the idea.

-- There wasn't one place you could turn to.
+– There was no one place you could turn to.
 We are trying to fill that gap with fixer.gl, explains Patrick Abrahamsen.

 Fixer.gl was established last year in the wake of Trump's statements, precisely because the need became so clear.
-The aim was to create a single point of contact where foreign media could get help – not only for fast news, but also in the long term for major documentaries and film productions.
+The goal was to create a single point of contact where foreign media could get help – not only for quick news, but also in the long term for larger documentaries and film productions.

 He is an active fixer himself, but also has several freelancers attached.
 Still, there are far from enough hands.